 At Friedman & Friedman, Attorneys at Law, our attorneys understand that no legal issue hits closer to home than a family law dispute.
 That is why we strive for honesty and compassion in all we do.
-Our family law attorneys in Westchester County provide clients with legal representation that is backed by decades of experience and is recognized by peers and clients alike.
+Our family law attorneys in Westchester County provide legal representation that is backed by decades of experience and is recognized by peers and clients alike.

 When you are facing some of the hardest decisions you will ever have to make, we hope that you think of us.
 Know that we can be there by your side when you need legal help and guidance.